 This recipe came about while reading my newest addition to the bookshelf: Finding Yourself In The Kitchen.
 The author makes the argument that the way you cook/feed yourself is a reflection of your current state.
 What had I just made for dinner?
 The same damn thing I had for the last 3 nights.
 Toast with nut butter and apples.
 I didn't care.
-I was back in my comfort blanket of deprivation, not giving effort to indulge and thinking about what I wanted to experience.
+I was back in my comfort blanket of monotony, not taking the effort to indulge and thinking about what I wanted to experience.
 Enter the bourbon pears.
 Wait?
 How the heck did that happen?
-You will be able to read the whole story in an upcoming blog post (March 14th).
+You will be able to read the whole story here.

 Things to note:

 - The leftover liquid from poaching the pears is DELICIOUS, You are definitely going to want to keep this.
 It can be drizzled on the crepes as a syrup, or used in a cake.

 - The cooking guidelines for the crepes are a general heads up.
 You definitely want to test one after it looks "done" - rip it open, check that the insides aren't raw and then adjust your timing as needed.

 1/3 cup honey (I used Rosewood Wildflower Honey)

 1/3 cup bourbon